Didactic Course Descriptions

 PAS 604 HEALTH HISTORY AND PHYSICAL DIAGNOSIS I LECTURE AND LAB

-This is the first part of a 2-semester course consisting of both lecture and lab.
-The lecture component introduces the student to the concepts and techniques of medical interviewing, obtaining an accurate history, and performing a complete and thorough physical examination.
+This is the first part of a two-semester course consisting of both lecture and lab.
+The lecture component introduces the student to the concepts and techniques of medical interviewing, obtaining an accurate history, and performing a complete and thorough physical examination of infants, children, adolescents, adults, and the elderly.
 The course covers the practical terminology utilized to record a medical history and physical examination.
-The laboratory portion emphasizes the hands-on skills necessary to perfect the techniques of the physical exam.
+The laboratory portion emphasizes the hands-on skills necessary to master the techniques of the physical exam.
 These sessions are taught in a small group setting by the PA faculty.
-Emphasis is also placed on perfecting the written history and physical/SOAP note (5 credits).
+Emphasis is also placed on developing proficiency in the written history and physical/SOAP note (4 credits).

 PAS 605 CLINICAL PATHOPHYSIOLOGY